 One minute, little rivulets will be trickling down the sides of your nose; the next, the flow has slowed and there’s a film of dried sweat across your cheeks, despite the fact that you’re still running.
 Not good, Lightfoot says.
 “This is the body trying to regulate; we don’t have enough fluid to both sweat and pump blood to the muscles, so it starts selectively shutting down some processes.
-When your body is trying to provide adequate blood flow to your muscles and provide enough fluid to sweat to remove some of the heat, sweating will lose.”
+When your body is trying to provide adequate blood flow to your muscles and provide enough fluid to sweat to remove some of the heat, sweating will loose.”

 Same deal if you turn a ghastly shade of gray: “That’s the body saying, ‘I need that fluid elsewhere,’ so it shuts off the blood vessels in the face,” he says.
 This is—thankfully—pretty extreme, Armstrong cautions.
 The average person going about their daily business won’t stop sweating from a little mild dehydration, he says.
 Now it’s difficult to maintain a healthy heart as your heart has to work overtime…

 About 60% of the human body is water, and one of the biggest reservoirs we’ve got is our blood, Lightfoot says.
 When you start to get dehydrated, your blood volume decreases, but your heart has to pump the same amount through your body to provide the same cooling relief and the same nutrients to working muscles, he says.
 “Reducing the volume available makes the heart work harder.”
 When your heart can’t keep up, you could be at a greater risk of heat exhaustion, Armstrong says, a less dangerous cousin of heatstroke.
 To maintain steady blood pressure with that decreased volume of blood, your vessels constrict.
 This tightening may be why some people experience dehydration headaches, Lightfoot says.